-Trying to get your pages to rank for as many different phrases relevant to the corpus it’s in is key to growing your organic traffic.
+Trying to get your pages to rank on search engines for as many different phrases relevant to the corpus it’s in is key to growing your organic traffic.

 When looking to grow your traffic online many people think Content Expansion is just adding more articles to your website.